mohammedq91/rock-paper-scissor-/README.md

 ## Summary

-This project helped me emphasize learning JavaScript topics that are mentioned in Digital Clock Summary Section.
-Also, I learned the followings: "adding and applying 'click/submit' events to buttons when pressed; attaching and/or removing child line to/from parent when pressed on add/remove buttons; and applying strike-through.
+This project helped me further to grasp my understanding of JavaScript fundamentals.
+Also, I learned how to return an element from a list.